txje/Unicycler/README.md

                                         Graph dead ends smaller than this size will be removed from the final graph

 Long read alignment:
-  These options control the alignment of long reads to the assembly graph using Graphmap and/or Unicycler-align
+  These options control the alignment of long reads to the assembly graph.

   --temp_dir TEMP_DIR                   Temp directory for working files ("PID" will be replaced with the process ID) --contamination CONTAMINATION         FASTA file of known contamination in long reads, e.g. lambda phage spike-in (default: none).